Latest Scikit-Learn releases have made significant advances in the area of ensemble methods.

 from sklearn.experimental import enable_hist_gradient_boosting # noqa from sklearn.ensemble import HistGradientBoostingClassifier from sklearn2pmml.preprocessing import PMMLLabelBinarizer sklearn_mapper = ColumnTransformer( [(str(cat_index), PMMLLabelBinarizer(sparse_output = False), [cat_index]) for cat_index in range(0, len(cat_columns))] + [(str(cont_index), "passthrough", [cont_index]) for cont_index in range(len(cat_columns), len(cat_columns + cont_columns))] , remainder = "drop") sklearn_pipeline = Pipeline([ ("mapper", sklearn_mapper), ("classifier", HistGradientBoostingClassifier(max_iter = 31, max_depth = 3, random_state = 13)) ])

-Stacking provides an interesting opportunity to rank LightGBM, XGBoost and Scikit-Learn estimators based on their predictive performance.
+Stacking offers an interesting opportunity to rank LightGBM, XGBoost and Scikit-Learn estimators based on their predictive performance.

 The idea is to grow all child decision tree ensemble models under similar structural constraints, and use a linear model as the parent estimator (